 We’ll finish this today.
 Hopefully, this series, though not scouring for every little detail of Deep POV, will give you tools to improve your skill at making your POV characters come alive.
 Click to Tweet #amwriting #DeepPOV

 Last time, I surveyed what plotting systems could work for a “pantser” or a “No Outline Person.”
 (NOP).
 I’m using James Scott Bell’s Plot & Structure. #amwriting #plotting systems #plotsystems.
 What are you—an OP or an NOP?
 Click to Tweet Let’s take a look at the various plotting systems outliners or Outline Persons use, from […]

 Last week, I talked about making promises to readers from Chapter 11 of Story Trumps Structure: How to Write Unforgettable Fiction by Breaking the Rules, by Steven James.
 Today, I’m going to talk about plot twists.

 “Great plots have great characters.
 While this is not a book on character creation and implementation, we can’t let the subject of plot go without touching on at least one aspect of character work that is all important: character change.

+The tagline to Donald Maas’ The Fire in Fiction is “passion, purpose, and techniques TO MAKE YOUR NOVEL GREAT.”
 The book covers everything from characterization, the story world, scenes, dialogue, and voice.
 Each chapter has a set of practical tools dealing with each section from that chapter.
-As an example, I’ll talk about Chapter Three, Scenes That Can’t Be Cut.
+As an example, I’ll talk about Chapter Three, […]

+This week, we’ve been looking at Donald Maas’ Writing the Breakout Novel Workbook.
+I trust you have had your whistle whetted to learn more from this writing resource.
 Yesterday, we looked at Lessons 13-24, Part II, Plot Development.
-The lessons covered everything from subplots, to adding tension in different ways, to how and when to use backstory, plot layering, and complications.
+The lessons covered everything from subplots, to adding tension in different ways, to how and when to […]